 Finally, you can batch the location requests when running in the background and stop updating the location when GPS accuracy is below a certain threshold.

-Now you know how to build a GPS app.
+Now you what it takes to build a top-quality GPS app.

-We’ve looked into the technologies behind geolocation and learned to how to choose your tech stack.
-We’ve examined the main difficulties of location-based app development, from overcoming privacy concerns to improving GPS accuracy and decreasing power consumption.
+We’ve looked into the technologies behind geolocation and learned to how to choose the perfect tech stack.
+We’ve examined the main difficulties of location-based app development, from overcoming privacy concerns to improving GPS accuracy.

 Now there’s nothing to worry about if you have a solid idea and an experienced team behind your back.